sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-push-customclient/cp-mobile-dev-kit-push-customclient.md

 ### Create MDK client

-Follow step 4 from [this](cp-mobile-dev-kit-build-client) tutorial to create your branded MDK client.
+Follow step 4 from [Build Your Mobile Development Kit Client Using MDK SDK](cp-mobile-dev-kit-build-client) tutorial to create your branded MDK client.

 ### Run the MDK client